alexl6/CSE-VM-to-WSL2/README.md

 - objdump
 - Git
 - Java
+- Python
 - Bash shell & CLI tools (grep, xargs, sed, etc.)
-- Firefox browser
-- VLC

-## Works, but needs additional configuration
+## Works, but needs activation every time
-- Licensed software that checks MAC address (Was able to work around this by binding a static MAC address to WSL2)
+- Licensed software that checks MAC address: MATLAB

 ## Known issues
 - USB device support (The workarounds didn't work for me)
-- No systemd
-- GUI scaling maybe inconsistent when using multiple monitors with different scaling factors
+- GUI programs might not work consistently & scaling might be incorrect when using multiple monitors with different scaling factors.

 # Steps
-1. Follow the instruction on CSE website to set up your VM
+(Skip step 1 & 2 if you already have a tar archive of the VM)
+1. Download VM image & follow the instruction until the step where you log in as "A. Happy User"

     [CSE Linux Home VM](https://www.cs.washington.edu/lab/software/linuxhomevm)